GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 [GEE Code Editor Link](https://code.earthengine.google.com/75f2a18de48bbcad213f35331d355ccf)

 ---
-> **Note:** Using the GEE sharable link directly is ONLY recommended for quick checks, testing, or exploring results, but not ideal for full development, since relying on the shared GEE link can make version control, reproducibility, and integration with other tools more difficult.
+> **Note:** Using the GEE sharable link directly is **ONLY** recommended for quick checks, testing, or exploring results, but not ideal for full development, since relying on the shared GEE link can make version control, reproducibility, and integration with other tools more difficult.
 ---

 ## How to Run the Script
-1. Open the GEE Code Editor and paste the script (.js, in `src/Geodata_script/`), or use the shareable link provided at "Quick View / Test in GEE"  (using the link is not recommended for full reproducibility).
+1. Open the GEE Code Editor and paste the script (.js, in `src/Geodata_script/`), or use the shareable link provided at "Quick View / Test in GEE"  (**using the link is not recommended for full reproducibility**).
 2. Adjust the input parameters at the top of the script (input and output parameters, thresholds, etc.).
-3. Run the script to generate the agreement layer.
-A detailed tutorial on running each script, along with explanations of all settings, is provided in the corresponding “docs” folder.
+3. Run the script to generate the forest agreement layer.
+A detailed tutorial on running each script, along with explanations of all settings, is provided in the corresponding **“docs”** folder.
 4. Export the final result if desired (e.g., to Google Drive, Earth Engine Assets).

 If you are new to GEE, there are tutorials at **https://developers.google.com/earth-engine/tutorials/tutorials** which can provide a guided walkthrough.